bondy-io/bondy_docs/docs/about/faq.md

 Read more about Bondy in the [What is Bondy](/concepts/what_is_bondy) section.

 ### What is WAMP?

 The Web Application Messaging Protocol (WAMP) is an open, routed protocol for polyglot distributed applications with all application agents connecting to a WAMP Router that performs message routing between them.
 WAMP unifies the two most important communication patterns under a single protocol: Publish-Subscribe and Routed Remote Procedure Calls.

 Read more about Bondy in the [What is WAMP](/concepts/what_is_wamp) section.

-### How compliant is Bondy to WAMP?

-Please find the answers to this question in the [WAMP Compliance](/concepts/wamp/compliance.md) page.

 ### How is WAMP different than other messaging technologies?